kyma-project/website/content/blog-posts/2020-12-11-release-notes-1.18/index.md

 The `kyma provision aks` command now expects a JSON file for specifying the Azure Service Principal instead of a TOML file which turned out to be an error-prone and uncommon format.

 ## Monitoring

 ### Full upgrade of all monitoring components

-All monitoring components got upgraded to the latest versions, especially Prometheus and Grafana.
+All monitoring components got upgraded to the latest versions.

 ## Kiali

 ### Kiali Operator removed

 To reduce the maintenance efforts and resource consumption, we removed the Kiali Operator and now we just bundle the plain Kiali deployment with Kyma.
 See issue [#9866](https://github.com/kyma-project/kyma/issues/9866) for reference.

 ## Console